ClickHouse/examples/docker-compose-recipes/recipes/cluster_1S_2R/README.md

 1 Shard with replication across clickhouse-01 and clickhouse-02

-This Docker compose file deploys a configuration very similar to [this example in the documentation](https://clickhouse.com/docs/en/architecture/replication).
+This Docker compose file deploys a configuration matching [this example in the documentation](https://clickhouse.com/docs/en/architecture/replication).
 See the docs for information on terminology, configuration, and testing.